ucan-wg/promise/README.md

 # 1. Introduction

-A promise is a deferred value that waits on the completion of some function.
-In effect it says "when that function completes, take the output and substitute it here".
-Distributed promises do the same, but unlike the familiar `async/await` of languages like JavaScript, MAY reference any already running computation, even from other programs.
-This of course requires a global namespace.
-Luckily, [UCAN Invocation] already has globally-unique identifiers for every [Action].

-## 1.1 Motivation

 > Machines grow faster and memories grow larger.
 But the speed of light is constant and New York is not getting any closer to Tokyo.
 As hardware continues to improve, the latency barrier between distant machines will increasingly dominate the performance of distributed computation.
 When distributed computational steps require unnessesary round trips, compositions of these steps can cause unnessecary cascading sequences of round trips.
 >
 > Mark Miller, Robust Composition

+A promise is a deferred value that waits on the completion of some function.
+In effect it says "when that function completes, take the output and substitute it here".
+Distributed promises do the same, but unlike the familiar `async/await` of languages like JavaScript, MAY reference any already running computation, even from other programs.
+This of course requires a global namespace.
+Luckily, [UCAN Invocation] already has [globally-unique identifiers for every Action][ActID].

-## 1.2 Input Addressing
+## 1.1 Input Addressing

 Indexing the output of a function by its inputs is called "input addressing".
 By comparison, "content addressing" acts on static data[^input-content-addressing].

-### 1.2.1 ActID
+### 1.1.1 ActID

 An Action Identifier ("ActID") is the content address of an [Action].
 It can be found direction in an Invocation: